pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

 ## 6.9.0
+- [Workflows] Fixed wrong behavior of force_unpublished option, which created a new version (in case of published) instead of unpublishing the object.
+If you still want to save version, just use save_version option.
 - [Documents] Announcement: Run the `pimcore:documents:migrate-elements` command before (!) you upgrade to Pimcore 10.
 Not needed if you don't intend to keep your document versions.
 - [Templating] If you are using Twig, then overriding templating helpers will no effect on Twig extension calls on frontend.
 Please override Twig extensions instead.
 - [Data Objects] Deprecated `\Pimcore\Model\DataObject\ClassDefinition\Data\DataInterface` as it isn't used anymore.
 Will be removed in Pimcore 10.